alvianzf/fsse_question_3/README.md

 Documentation is at:
 > https://openweathermap.org/weather-conditions

-API KEY is inside the `.env.example` file.
-Please change the name into .env

 3. Please make it so that the user can input the city name on the input element